rsn-lab/rsn-lab.github.io/index.md

 ### Research Philosophy

-In our lab, we study fundamental problems which arise in RSN tasks and build RSN systems for representative applications.
+In our lab, we study fundamental problems that arise in RSN tasks and build RSN systems for representative applications.

 For example, visibility plays an important role in robotic systems.
 We study mathematical properties of visibility using both [classical methods](https://ieeexplore.ieee.org/document/1273987) and [modern learning based approaches](https://rahulmoorthy19.github.io/VisDiff/).
 In the past, we solved a number of classical [visibiliy based pursuit-evasion games](https://conservancy.umn.edu/items/90b2aed5-3861-4a51-9768-4089a8083a9b).
 We are now investigating [learning based belief state representations](https://sites.google.com/umn.edu/pebs) and [reinforcement learning based methods](https://gonultasbu.github.io/pursuit-evasion/) for pursuit-evasion.